 Photophysical Properties

 Both pyrene-based compounds Py-TPE and Py-TriPE exhibit good solubility in common organic solvents, such as chloroform, dichloromethane (CH2Cl2), tetrahydrofuran (THF), dimethyl sulfoxide (DMSO), but were insoluble in water.
 Given this, the UV-vis absorption and photoluminescence (PL) spectra of Py-TPE and Py-TriPE were investigated in dilute THF and in different mixtures of THF/water.
 The key optical data are listed in Table 1 and in the supporting information.
 As shown in Figure 1, the compound Py-TPE emitted weak fluorescence with a maximum peak at 450 nm, whilst on increasing the fraction of H2O up to 60%, the emission intensity was enhanced by ~60-fold compared to that observed in pure THF, In addition, the vibronic peak was observed in fw= 60% due to the formation of large size nanoparticles.
 On continuing to increase the percentage water content, the PL intensity slightly decreases (see Fig, 1 top right) but then subsequently rises to afford a 200-fold increase and a large red-shifted emission peak at 491nm in the fraction of water fw= 99%.
-Under same experimental conditions, Py-TriPE exhibited similar PL behavior, and the PL spectra was enhanced ca. 16-fold with the observation of a 34 nm red-shifted emission peak on increasing the fraction of H2O.
-Clearly, both compounds are AIE active compound.
+Under same experimental conditions, Py-TriPE exhibited similar PL behaviour, and the PL spectra was enhanced ca. 16-fold with the observation of a 34 nm red-shifted emission peak on increasing the fraction of H2O.
+Clearly, both compounds are AIE active compounds.
 In particular, during the process of increasing the fraction of water from 0% to 99%, the emission of Py-TPE and Py-TriPE were tuned from deep blue through blue to sky blue simply by adjusting the volume ratio of THF and water.
 This is attributed to different conformations and molecular packing adopted in the respective aggregates.[39]